All Episodes

 They are nowhere near enough people to win.

-Another favorite, another favorite trick of all of this.
+Another favorite trick in all of this.

 Why are you so upset just because of who people love?

-You've seen that phrase bandied about in this, that it's, you know, it's it's discriminatory to care about who people love.
+You've seen that phrase bandied about in this, that it's, you know, it's discriminatory to care about who people love.

 And love is a great thing.